Projects

 2018-2020

 Plant roots associate with complex microbial communities, including fungi that can be pathogenic or mutualistic.
-While mycorrhizas are well-studied, many root-associate fungi have unknown functions and effects on plant fitness.
-In this project, we systematically assessed the potential benefits of non-mycorrhizal root-associated fungi in assisting plants' nutrition.
-The study involved sampling fungal diversity across nutrient gradients, isolating functionally relevant groups, and testing their involvement in plant nutrition using bioassays.
-By exploring patterns of functional traits occurrence across fungal lineages, results from this project will help understand the evolution of the root-symbiotic lifestyle in fungi and contribute to sustainable agriculture practices.
+While mycorrhizal fungi are well-studied, many root-associated fungi have unknown ecological functions and effects on plant growth.
+In this project, we systematically assessed the potential ability of fungi that associate with roots, but do not engage in mycorrhizal associations, to assist plants in the uptake of soil nutrients.
+The study involved sampling fungal diversity across nutrient gradients, isolating functionally relevant groups of fungi, and testing their involvement in plant nutrition.
+Results from this project will help understand the evolution of the root-symbiotic lifestyle in fungi and contribute to sustainable agriculture practices.

 DFG Logo